Tretyakov Gallery, Россия - Things to Do in Tretyakov Gallery

 Explore the Main Tretyakov Gallery Collection

-Booking Tip: Entry tickets cost around 500-800 rubles for adults, with discounts for students and seniors.
-Book online in advance to skip queues, especially during peak tourist season.
-Audio guides are available for an additional fee and highly recommended for understanding the historical context.
+Booking Tip: Purchase tickets online in advance for 500-800 rubles to avoid queues, especially during weekends and holidays.
+Audio guides are available for an additional 200 rubles and highly recommended for understanding the historical context.
+Visit on weekday mornings for smaller crowds.

 Visit the New Tretyakov Gallery